 allow the user to enter text that are held in a string.
 Within the Text Input Editor the user can adjust the text alignment within the input field.
 I chose to use unity’s built in inputField component for the base of this element and overlay a custom editor on top that simplifies the editor to the main areas that I use.

-In order to simplify the creation of matching elements, I chose to use two editable colors and one indirectly editable color.
-This way every element in the scene will pull their colors from the same place insuring that every element’s colors match, resulting in matching elements.
-Within the editor as the user changes either of the colors, the UI elements in the scene will change to match the current settings.
-This way the user can see what the elements will look like without having to hit play.
+To simplify the creation of matching elements, I chose to use two editable colors and one indirectly editable color.
+This allows for every UI element in the scene to pull their colors from the same source, resulting in matching elements.

 Loading & Storing Assets